Krushi-Jethe/End-to-End-ML-Assignments/README.md

 Each stage of the ML lifecycle is broken into practical assignments.
 Scripts and notebooks help you get comfortable with both **concepts** and **production-level implementation**.

 ## Contributing
-Suggestions, improvements, and feature requests are welcome!
+Suggestions and improvements are welcome!
-Feel free to open issues or submit pull requests.